henrykrumb/ATC3DGTracker/README.md

     You can derive missing ids with e.g. lsusb.

-*libusb configuration:
+## libusb configuration:
     The main problem is to get the access rights to the USB device configured correctly.
 If the example program compiled above works then you are done.
 If not then you will have to configure the permissions.

-    You can try to run ATC3DG_test as user root.
+		You can try to run atcTest as user root.
 If the test program runs as root, but not as a regular user, then you confirmed that you are facing a permission problem.
 In that case keep reading!